 - Cystometry uses a special catheter, while monitoring your bladder pressure and behavior as the bladder fills.

 - Electromyography measures your nerve and muscle activity with sensor pads placed around the anal area.

 - Leak point pressure measurements test your bladder when it is filled to different levels.
 During the test, you may be asked to cough which applies pressure to your bladder.

 - Voiding pressure-flow studies show how your muscles are working, as you empty your bladder with catheters in place.

 After the tests

-Please refer to the following articles on our Dartmouth-Hitchcock Healthwise® Health Encyclopedia website:
+Please refer to the following articles about urodynamic tests for urinary incontinence on our Healthwise® Health Encyclopedia website: